eswenke/analysis/week5/week5_report.md

 2. User with the most distance placed between pixels on average
 - Suffered the same fate as idea 1: not enough memory to do a meaningful query.
 Potentially possible to batch queries that cause this much grief, but I have a feeling that would be incredibly tedious and difficult to do correctly, assuming it is possible with what I want to do for these ideas.
 3. 1 time user statistics vs 2-25 vs 26-100
+- Again, not enough memory.
+Going to try to do these ideas in duckDB and then come back to spark and try my hand at batching in some queries.